 12. Placental Causes

-Rarely placental causes may be responsible for an overdue pregnancy.
+Rarely, placental causes may be responsible for an overdue pregnancy.

-Signs & Symptoms of Overdue Baby
+Signs and Symptoms of an Overdue Baby

 1. Dropping Abdominal Girth Measures